 This is often one of the first “life crises” a couple or individual faces and that in and of itself can be earth shattering, especially when friends and family are getting pregnant and having babies.
 Many women and men also do not share their struggles with fertility with friends and family, which can lead to higher levels of anxiety, depression, and distress.

 Since we know that infertility does directly cause a person’s level of stress to rise, it may be useful to take advantage of some relaxation techniques to help cope with the stress of infertility.
-Some healthy ways to destress during fertility treatment is yoga, acupuncture, meditation and breathing exercises.
-There has been some research to suggest that these activities may increase pregnancy rates, but regardless of their efficacy, if they help you relax a little bit they may be worth trying.
+Some healthy ways to destress during fertility treatment are yoga, acupuncture, meditation, and breathing exercises.
+There has been some research to suggest that these activities may increase pregnancy rates, but regardless of their efficacy, if they help you relax a little bit, they may be worth trying.
 Finding healthy and productive ways to unwind and destress as much as possible will make the burden of fertility treatment more tolerable.
 The upside of taking part in some of these exercises is that they will undoubtedly help you in the future.
 Any healthy coping mechanism you develop during this time you will be able to fall back on when faced with stressful situations.